Life As a Farm or Ranch Manager

-Occupation Description Plan, direct, or coordinate the management or operation of farms, ranches, greenhouses, aquacultural operations, nurseries, timber tracts, or other agricultural establishments.
+Job Description & Duties Plan, direct, or coordinate the management or operation of farms, ranches, greenhouses, aquacultural operations, nurseries, timber tracts, or other agricultural establishments.
 May hire, train, or supervise farm workers or contract for services to carry out the day-to-day activities of the managed operation.
 May engage in or supervise planting, cultivating, harvesting, financial, or marketing activities.

 Featured schools near , edit

-When polled, Farm and Ranch Managers say the following skills are most frequently used in their jobs:
+These are the skills Farm and Ranch Managers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.